 We have invested heavily to build, maintain and extend our brand.
-We have done so in the belief that creating awareness of our company and its differentiated characteristics would support all aspects of our business but most notably our growth.
+We have done so in the belief that creating awareness of our company and its differentiated characteristics would support all aspects of our business, but most notably our growth.

 With limited resources, we have created a focused national advertising campaign, which has drawn praise from clients, prospects and competitors alike.
-We have carefully chosen media outlets that reach our target audience efficiently and we estimate that the new business that we get directly as a result of our advertising now finances its cost.
+We have carefully chosen media outlets that reach our target audience efficiently.
+This effort has resulted in appearances on CNBC.
+We estimate that the new business that we get directly as a result of our advertising now finances its cost.

-Complementing our advertising strategy and again with limited resources, we have also invested in an effort to get media coverage of our company in some of the nation's most prestigious national publications as well as in industry journals and newsletters.
+Complementing our advertising strategy, and again, with limited resources, we have also invested in an effort to get media coverage of our company in some of the nation's most prestigious national publications as well as in industry journals and newsletters.
 This effort has resulted in press coverage by the Wall Street Journal, Barron's, Bloomberg, the Financial Times and The New York Times as well as various trade publications distributed within our industry.
 This public relations effort has proven very helpful in establishing our company as a leader in our industry.